rasteiner/k2-kirby-compat/readme.md

 For new projects, please use the latest version of Kirby CMS.

-You can find the repository for the Kirby 2 Core folder [here](https://github.com/rasteiner/k2-panel-compat).
+You can find the repository for the Kirby 2 panel folder [here](https://github.com/rasteiner/k2-panel-compat).

 ## Kirby 2 - EOL